University applications are right around the corner but don't worry, I’m here to give you a guide to help you choose the right university for you.

 Become knowledgeable about the programs and schools you think would be best for you.
 This can be the hardest step, but knowing generally which program(s) you are interested in will make narrowing down your choices much easier.

-Once you know which program(s) you think you will apply for, research which schools are known for these programs or have any unique specializations or majors that interest you.
+Once you know which program(s) you think you will apply for, research which schools are known for these programs or have any unique specializations, courses or majors that interest you.
 Not all schools offer every program, so this will help narrow your focus a little bit.

-Also, seeing which schools offer highly rated programs will hopefully give you a handful of schools to choose from.
-For example, Ontario Tech is ranked third in Ontario and ninth in Canada as one of the best universities to study engineering at.
-We are also listed as the number one undergraduate university in Canada for social science and humanities grants.
+Also, seeing which schools offer highly-rated programs may also help reduce the list.
+For example, Ontario Tech is ranked third in Ontario and eighth in Canada as one of the best universities to study engineering at.
+We are also listed as the number one undergraduate university in Canada for social science and humanities grants and library acquisitions, among other impressive rankings, by Maclean’s magazine.

 Visit the campus